Walking on the Milky Way (song)

-"Walking on the Milky Way" is a song by English electronic band Orchestral Manoeuvres in the Dark (OMD).
+"Walking on the Milky Way" is a song by the English electronic band Orchestral Manoeuvres in the Dark (OMD).
 It was released as a single on 5 August 1996 and appeared on their Universal album a month later.
 The song reached number 17 on the UK Singles Chart, becoming the group's first UK top-20 hit in over five years, and their last UK top-40 single.
 The band were flanked by a full string orchestra for their Top of the Pops performance of the song broadcast on 16 August 1996.

 Reception

 Simon Williams of NME called the song "seethingly splendid" and "euphorically daft".
 In a retrospective article, AllMusic critic Dave Thompson praised Andy McCluskey's "rousing" vocal, and wrote, "With its sublime melody and a suitably anthemic chorus, this stellar single, released in August 1996, was a deserving Top 20 British hit."
 Jack Watkins of Record Collector described the track as a "powerful song" that "went largely unnoticed by radio stations".